 Don’t forget to check these 6 things before you apply for financing

 What Is a Short-Term Business Loan?

 Short-term loans are not specific: any small loan with a short repayment term is technically short-term financing.
-However, some types of loans and financing options are better suited for short-tern business funding, including merchant cash advances and invoice financing.
+However, some types of financing and loan options are better suited for short-term business funding, including merchant cash advances and invoice financing.

 Merchant Cash Advance

 A merchant cash advance is a short-term business financing option that borrowers repay with a percentage of credit card sales.
 Merchant cash advances are a good option for many business owners because the remittances are based entirely on your sales.